humdrum-tools/humdrum-notation-plugin/index.md

 </script>
 ```

+Note that colorization of the Humdrum data in the above box is random
+since the highlighter thinks that the example is HTML code.
+Here is
-Here is the resulting display for the above plugin code:
+the resulting display for the above plugin code:

 {% include_relative short-example.txt %}

 ## Required source parameter ##

-For the input to `displayHumdrum()`, the `source` parameter is required,
+As input to the `displayHumdrum()` function, the `source` parameter is
-and it must be set to the id of the Humdrum content script.
-In this case
+required, and it must be set to the ID of the Humdrum content script.
-the value is `example` since the `id` of the humdrum data is `example`.
+In this case the value is "example" since the ID of the Humdrum data script
+is "example".
+Placement of the music notation for the example will be
+dependent on the location of the source element that contains the Humdrum
+data (the notation will be placed immediately before the source element).
+The Humdrum data does not necessarily need to be stored in a `<script>`
+element, as done in this documentation, and could instead be stored in a
+`<div>` or some other element.

 ## Default render parameter ##

-The `renderer` parameter specifies the variable name of the verovio
+The optional `renderer` parameter specifies the variable name of the verovio
 toolkit.
 This parameter can be omitted if its variable name is
 `vrvToolkit`.
-So a minimal example using the standard setup described
+So a minimal example using the standard header setup
-above would be:
+described above would be:

 ```html
 {% include_relative short-example.txt -%}